jmaxwell-21/ME-507-Romi-Plus-Plus/Firmware/README.md

 - `.ioc` file – STM32CubeMX configuration file
 - `.project` and `.cproject` – Eclipse project files for STM32CubeIDE

+- `Additional Code/` - Python script for controlling robot and STM32CubeIDE project for HC-05 Bluetooth Module configuration
+- `Task Diagrams/` - Task diagrams for each FSM shown on the main page

 ## How to Open the Project

 To open this project in STM32CubeIDE: